 Genetic Testing and genetic counseling can be valuable tools when evaluating patients and their family members for channelopathies.

-Treatment: Treatment of Long QT syndrome focuses on preventing and treating ventricular arrhythmias.
-Your cardiologist may prescribe medications which lessen the effect of catecholamines in our bodies, or which affect the ion channels of the heart cells, or other types of medications used to treat abnormal heart rhythms.
-Most often, a beta blocker is prescribed.
+Treatment of Long QT syndrome focuses on preventing and treating ventricular arrhythmias.
+Your cardiologist may prescribe medications that lessen the effect of catecholamines in our bodies, or which affect the ion channels of the heart cells, or other types of medications used to treat abnormal heart rhythms.
+Most often, a beta-blocker is prescribed.